-One of the best things to do in Istanbul.
-This museum will give you an interesting view of religious history like no other.
-With a heritage of more than 900 years being a Christian church, and more than 400 years being a mosque, Christian and Islamic symbols share the same roof.
+The Hagia Sophia museum was recently turned into a mosque.
+It still is one of the best things to do in Istanbul.
+This mosque will give you an interesting view of religious history like no other.
+With a heritage of more than 900 years being a Christian church and more than 400 years being a mosque, Christian and Islamic symbols share the same roof.

 It is the largest surviving Byzantine cistern in İstanbul.
-Its main function was to serve as a water reserve to the Great Palace and the surroundings.
+Its main function was to serve as a water reserve for the Great Palace and the surroundings.

 This underground cistern was constructed using 336 columns.
-Many of them have typical roman decoration.
+Many of them have typical roman decorations.

 Walk till the end to see the two Medusa heads.
 It is still a mystery why one was placed on its side and the other one upside down.